-Refer to Notes 2.18 and 6 to the consolidated financial statements
+Refer to Notes 2.19 and 6 to the consolidated financial statements

-One of the revenue streams of the Group represents income from the provision of online advertising service sourced from the People's Republic of China (the "PRC").
-Online advertising service income is recognised in which the advertisements are published over the stated display period on its own online platform, other linked online portals, or mobile applications.
-The Group uses the output method to measure the progress in recognising revenue based on direct measurements of the value transferred to the customers.
+One of the revenue streams of the Group represents income from the provision of online advertising service sourced from the People's Republic of China (the" PRC").
+Online advertising service income is recognised when the advertisements are published over the stated display period on its own online platform, other linked online portals, or mobile applications.
+The Group uses the output methods to measure the progress in recognising revenue based on direct measurements of the value transferred to the customers.

-The Group recognised revenue of approximately RMB178,957,000 from the provision of online advertising service during the year ended 31 December 2020.
+The Group recognised revenue of approximately RMB178,905,000 from the provision of online advertising service during the year ended 31 December 2021.